gxhen/LoRa_RFFI/readme.md

 #### b) Download Dataset

 Please downlaod the dataset and put it in the project folder.
+The download link is https://ieee-dataport.org/open-access/lorarffidataset.

 #### c) Operating System